open-cloud/open-cloud.github.io.old/1_user.md

 Note: The -A option above is required.

-Note: A current limitation is that only one user key is injected into the slice.
+[*A current limitation is that only one user key is injected into the slice.
 That user can login and manually add the keys of other users.
-We are working on a fix.
+We are working on a fix.*]

 ##Views